Best Stretches to Relieve Sciatica

 If you hold one of these occupations, just be mindful.
 It doesn't mean that you have it but statistically, you might be more likely to develop it.
 Many of these people sit behind desks or in cars for extremely long periods of time.
-Besides the active job your occupation and prolonged sitting, many of these jobs involve heavy stress, which also causes inflammation.
-They may also involve a lot of eating out with clients, workplace celebrations, or hurried trips to the vending machine, all of which contribute.
+Besides the prolonged sitting factor, many of these jobs involve heavy stress, which also causes inflammation.
+They may also involve a lot of eating out with clients, workplace celebrations, or hurried trips to the vending machine, all of which contribute as well.

-Endurance Athletes: Endurance athletes, though they don’t sit all day long, they are also prone to experiencing sciatica from being overworked in their body, and stiff muscles.
+Endurance Athletes: Endurance athletes, though they don’t sit all day long, are also prone to experiencing sciatica from being overworked in their bodies, and stiff muscles.
 So this is a condition that can impact people on both ends of the spectrum.